CLSherrod/clsherrod.github.io/_pages/Work.md

 Everything here connects.

 The writing informs the courses.
+The videos are vlogs about living a fulfilling life.
 The courses clarify the ideas.
 The projects explore what doesn’t fit anywhere else.